MartinThoma/MartinThoma.github.io/content/2019-11-28-bucketing-in-ab-testing.md

         <td><a href="../images/2019/11/1000-random-numbers-numpy.png"><img src="../images/2019/11/1000-random-numbers-numpy.png" alt="Numpy Pseudo-Random Number Generator" width="300" height="300"/></a></td>
     </tr>
     <tr>
         <td>Do you see the stripes?
 This means neighboring seeds lead to similar sequences.
-Kudos to my colleague James who made me aware of this problem.</td>
+Kudos to my colleague <a href="http://jblewitt.com/blog/">James Blewitt</a> who made me aware of this problem.</td>
         <td colspan="2">This is how it should look like - no pattern to be seen.</td>
     </tr>
     <tr>